bluestone-live/coding-challenge/README.md

 - The client-server communication is implemented in a secure way.
 - The web user interface is easy to use.
 - The candidate demonstrates ability to handle and apply feedback.

+### Timeline

+Because this project simulates day-to-day work which involves design, implementation, code review and feedback, there will be a certain amount of communication overhead for sure.
+And we know candidates may have different levels of availability, so we don't have a hard deadline for this project.
+But we expect a working deliverable within two weeks assuming both you and the interview team working actively on this project.
+Don't worry if you need more time, just let us know!

 ## Asking questions